EXCLUSIVE-China seizes up to $157 bln of unspent local government budgets -sources

 The repossessed money will pay for other investments, said the sources, as economic growth looks increasingly likely to fall below 7 percent.

-Lacklustre spending growth could be especially costly for China, as higher investment is seen by many as the best way to shore up activity, at least in the short-term, even if it does put deeper reforms on the back burner for now.
+Lacklustre spending growth could be especially punishing for China, as investment is seen by some Chinese government economists as the best way to shore up activity in the short-term.

 One trillion yuan of unspent funds is equivalent to about 6 percent of China's projected total government spending for 2015.